 The commonly described symptoms of restless legs are tingling, cramping, crawling, creeping, pulling, painful, electric, tense, uncomfortable, itchy, tugging, gnawing, aching and burning.
 This is quite a list!
 Some people refer to this disease as nervous leg syndrome.
 People perceive discomfort in different ways, but all of these descriptions are from people with RLS.

 The symptoms start especially when you are not active, when you have been sitting or lying down for an extended period of time.
 Movement gives some relief.
 There are number of ways that people try to stop the sensation, such as, stretching, jiggling their legs, pacing the floor, exercising or walking.

 Periodic Limb Movement

 There is another medical condition called periodic limb movements of sleep (PLMS), which may be associated with restless leg syndrome.
 This other condition causes flexing and extending your legs while sleeping, and you are not aware.
 However, if you sleep with someone else they would probably become aware of this continual movement.

 If you have a severe cause of this disease you will do involuntary kicking movements while you are awake.
 PLMS is common in older adults and more than 4 out of 5 people with RLS also have experienced PLMS.
 Caffeine, alcohol and tobacco may aggravate the symptoms.

 Most people with RLS never get any medical treatment, as they really don’t want to go to the doctor and try to explain their problem, or they fear they won’t be taken seriously.
 Some doctors may attribute these symptoms to nervousness or stress.

 Pregnancy and hormonal changes can worsen the symptoms as well.
 Peripheral neuropathy which is damage to the peripheral nerves in the feet can cause RLS, and this is due to diabetes or alcoholism.
 Iron deficiency can also worsen the symptoms, and kidney failure is also a causative factor.
-Other possible causes are obesity, smoking and a nerve disease that is associated with hypothyroidism.
+Other possible causes are obesity, smoking or a nerve disease that is associated with hypothyroidism.
 Toxicity due to heavy metals may also cause the disease.